 You have chosen your winner.
 We will now notify all the other architects.
 We will contact you soon.

 You've reached your limit of architects.
-Please notify them or reset to carry on searching.
+Please notify them or reset your list to carry on browsing.

 Your project brief has now been submitted for review and our dedicated advisors will be in contact within the next 24hrs.